 This occurs because the FLL immediately begins comparing an active DCO with its reference clock and making the respective modifications to the DCOx and MODx bits.
-If the FLL is not given sufficient time to capture a full reference clock cycle (2 x reference clock periods) and adjust accordingly (1 x reference clock period), then the DCO will keep drifting each time the FLL is enabled.
+If the FLL is not given sufficient time to capture a full reference clock cycle (2 x reference clock period) and adjust accordingly (1 x reference clock period), then the DCO will keep are still active in LPM0.

-- (1) If DCO is not sourcing ACLK or SMCLK in the application, use LPM1 instead of LPM0 to make sure FLL is disabled when interrupt service routine is serviced. - (2) When exiting active from ISRs, insert a delay of at least 3 x reference clock periods.
+Workaround (1) If DCO is not sourcing ACLK or SMCLK in the application, use LPM1 instead of LPM0

+(2) When exiting active from ISRs, insert a delay of at least 3 x reference clock periods.
 To save on power budget, the 3 x reference clock periods could also be spent in LPM0 with TimerA or TimerB using ACLK/SMCLK sourced from DCO.
-This way, the FLL and DCO are still active in LPM0.
+This way, the FLL and DCO